 Fra’ Salimbene de Adam, historian and Franciscan friar and faithful follower of Gioacchino da Fiore, provided an extraordinary representation of the thoughts of his time.
 In his cronica he wrote :

 “Here the prophecy by the abbot Gioacchino seems to be verified.
-The emperor Henry, father of Frederick, asked the abbot how his son’s future would have been.
+The emperor Henry, father of Frederick, asked the abbot about his son’s future.
 His answer was: your child will be perverse!
 Bad your child and heir.
 Oh God, he will get the world upset and will trample the saints of God”.

 Moreover: “A pestiferous and cursed man, schismatic, heretic and epicurean, corrupter of all the world, since he sowed the seed of the division and discord all over the Italian cities”.